ibm-cloud-docs/secrets-manager/framework/iam.md

 Access to {{site.data.keyword.secrets-manager_full}} service instances for users in your account is controlled by {{site.data.keyword.cloud_notm}} Identity and Access Management (IAM).
 Every user that accesses the {{site.data.keyword.secrets-manager_short}} service in your account must be assigned an access policy with an IAM role.
 The policy determines which actions a user can perform within the context of {{site.data.keyword.secrets-manager_short}}.
 {: shortdesc}

 IAM access policies enable access to be granted at different levels.
-Some of the options include the following actions:
+Some options include the following actions:

 - Access across all {{site.data.keyword.secrets-manager_short}} service instances in your account
 - Access to an individual {{site.data.keyword.secrets-manager_short}} instance in your account